alienix2/AppuntiMagistrale/ama-cps/Lesson6_2.md

 - **Uniform integrity:** no message is B-delivered more than once.

 **Problem:** if the sender crashed before sending the message, the message will never be delivered but this will always be compliant with the protocol above.

+*Note:* see the slides for specific examples of scenarios in which the protocol fails and succeeds.